elibenporat/learn-to-code-rust-baseball/articles/01 - Foundations.md

 Before we begin, I feel it is important to clarify the primary goals of this series.
 They are as follows:

-* **Pedagogy**: Our primary goal is to empower the reader to build her own codebases.
+* **Pedagogy**: Our primary goal is to empower the reader to build her own code bases.
 We'll drive towards that by focusing early on on foundational elements of computer science, while attempting to strike a fine balance detail and complexity.
 I'll do my best not to assume any pre-existing knowledge.
 * **Inspiration**: Software engineering is unique in the sense that it doesn't require years of expensive education to enter.
 Anyone, at any age, can participate, as long as they have a computer with an internet connection.
 My personal hope is to inspire some of you to try your hand at coding.
 * **Baseball Themed**: The hardest challenge will be keeping the content balanced between core concepts, while still keeping it baseball themed.
 This is a baseball site after all.
 This may not be possible for the first few articles, but I'll do my best.

-It is important to note that I am not an expert in programming langauge theory nor computer science.
-These articles will undergo techincal review before publishing, however any errata are my responsibility.
+It is important to note that I am not an expert in programming language theory nor computer science.
+These articles will undergo technical review before publishing, however any errata are my responsibility.

 ## Why Rust and not Python or R

 The vast majority of job openings posted on this site list requirements that include Python or R. This begs the question, why wouldn't we write this series focusing on a language that is more "mainstream".
 The short answer is that I don't know Python, nor do I know R.

-The long aswer is that we want to teach something more foundational, and orders of magnitude more powerful.
+The long answer is that we want to teach something more foundational, and orders of magnitude more powerful.
 This boils down to the difference between dynamic languages (such as Python, R and Javascript) and static languages such as Rust and C/C++.
 Using Rust as our primary language will allow us to explore fundamental computer science (CS) principles that are hidden in dynamic languages.
 These concepts are important to understand, even if you end up using a higher level language later on.

 ## Low Level vs High Level Programming Languages